kpuka/SIMAH/_posts/2021-08-16-rct1-study-design.md

 - It would be a mistake to ignore clustering effects simply because the observed ICC is close to zero or on the basis of significance tests.
 Clustering should be accounted for if it was part of the study design.
 - Special sample size formula are available for clustered trials as a result of the challenges outlined above; the STATA clsampsi command may helpful, though working with a statistician is advisable.
 - The statistical power of clustered trials may be substantially lower compared to a similarly-sized non-clustered trial, i.e. clustering makes it harder to detect differences between groups.
 It is harder to detect differences when the 'design effect' is higher.
-  - The 'design effect', is given by: 1 + ?? (m - 1) , where m = average cluster size (e.g. group size), and ?? = intra-cluster correlation (ICC), the correlation among participants within a cluster.
+  - The **'design effect'**, is given by: 1 + $\rho$ (m - 1) , where m = average cluster size (e.g. group size), and $\rho$ = intra-cluster correlation (ICC), the correlation among participants within a cluster.
 The ICC is also interpretable as the proportion of overall variation in the outcome that can be attributable to clusters.
 - The design effect is small when the group and ICC is small.
 Generally, increasing the number of clusters offers more increase in power than increasing the number of individuals per cluster.
 - The extant literature on your target population and intervention should be used to estimate your ICC.
 The ICC tends to be larger for knowledge and attitudes, smaller for behaviors, and even smaller for physiologic measures.
 As a very general guide, for health related outcomes the ICC values may be (Murray 2016):
   - 0.00 - 0.05 for large aggregates (such as hospitals, schools, worksites)
   - 0.05 - 0.25 for small aggregates (such as departments, classrooms)
   - 0.25 - 0.75 for very small aggregates (such as families, spouse pairs)

 ## Other Considerations
-- Methodological Considerations.
+- *Methodological Considerations*.
 Recruitment bias in recruiting individuals within a cluster.
   - E.g. the clusters (e.g. hospitals) randomized to the new (exciting), treatment may be more eager to recruit individual patients, relative to the cluster randomized to the usual, control treatment.
-- Ethical considerations.
+- *Ethical considerations*.
 If the intervention is offered at the cluster level, it is typically not possible to obtain consent before its administration (e.g., media campaigns designed to prevent drunk driving).
 *"The roles of the guardians of the patients' interests during the trial, the gatekeepers of access to patient groups, and sponsors of the research are even more important in cluster randomized trials where individuals may not have the opportunity to give informed consent to participation."* (MRC 2002).
   - Norms regarding the need to obtain informed consent have yet to receive full acceptance.
-- Reporting.
+- *Reporting*.
 Reporting guidelines for clustered trials are available and should be followed (Campbell 2004).
   - Principle additions include rational for adopting a cluster design, specifying how effects of clustering were incorporated into the sample size calculation and analysis, and an updated flow chart diagram.